peterfpeterson/mantid/docs/source/release/v6.0.0/diffraction.rst

 - Dummy detectors in POLARIS workspaces no longer prevent unit conversion
 - Focus in PEARL powder diffraction scripts no longer fails if previous run has created a Van splines WorkspaceGroup
 - :ref:`WANDPowderReduction <algm-WANDPowderReduction>` once again accepts multiple input workspaces and outputs a WorkspaceGroup when specified by user
+- Fix out-of-range bug in :ref:`FitPeaks <algm-FitPeaks>` for histogram data.

 Engineering Diffraction